 Arugula leaves, also known as rocket or roquette, are tender and bite-sized with a tangy flavor.
-Along with other leafy greens, arugula contains high levels of beneficial nitrates and polyphenols.
+Along with other leafy greens, arugula contains

 This article provides an in-depth look at the possible health benefits of arugula, a nutritional breakdown, how to add it to the diet, and possible health risks linked with eating arugula.

 Research has specifically linked arugula and other cruciferous vegetables with the following health benefits: